surfstudio/SurfGear/packages/mwwm/README.md

 #### Create Performer

-**Performer** - is a functional part of the contract. *Performer* should be responsible for the single operation.
+**Performer** - is a functional part of the contract. *Performer* should be responsible for no more than one operation.
 Each *Performer* is associated with *Change* one-to-one.

-While declaring *Performer* you should specify two type parameters: the first is the operation result type (the same as you already set up in *Change*), the second is the associated *Change* type.
+While declaring *Performer* you should specify two types of parameters: the first is the operation result type (the same as you already set up in *Change*), the second is the associated *Change* type.

-You can inject any object into the *Performer* to do necessary operations.
+You can insert any object into the *Performer* to launch any necessary operations.

-Create a Performer by extending `FuturePerformer` or `StreamPerformer` classes.
+Create a Performer by extending the `FuturePerformer` or `StreamPerformer` classes.

 ```dart
 class LoginUserPerformer extends FuturePerformer<UserProfile, LoginUser> {